 However, it should be noted that in the case of slow-setting topcoats or if the wet topcoat is slightly displaced during drying, the pearlescent particles will also move and cause the marbling effect to disappear.

-For a more qualitative work, it is therefore possible to use Crystal powder pearlescent materials and to mix them with a transparent 1K basecoat.
+For more qualitative work, it is therefore possible to use Crystal powder pearlescent materials and to mix them with a transparent 1K basecoat.

 Minimize.